qux7/gradle-testnotrunerror/README.md

 The 3rd subdirectory, `compat-test-with-a-script/`, does compatibility testing without any plugin.
 It sort of does what `stutter` is for, but does not require one version of Gradle to run another Gradle, so that you can rule out a conflict between them.
-It is because of these tests that I concluded that `stutter` is not a problem, Groovy is.
+It is because of these tests that I concluded that the conflict between two i/o module versions happens because of Groovy, not `stutter`.

+On the other hand, `stutter` is not perfect either, it cannot test against Gradle version X.Y.0 if there is X.Y.1.

 In an ideal world, only one project would be needed.